System Overview

 orm/models/ SQLAlchemy 2.x ORM models (protein, sequence, annotation,

-embedding, prediction, query, job)
+embedding, prediction, query, job, evaluation, scoring,

 queue/ RabbitMQ consumer (QueueConsumer, OperationConsumer) and publisher